AbdelwahabAdam/CodersCup/readme.md

        - Adult help is accepted as long asthe majority of the work is done by the participants.
 5. GDD (Game design document): A template will be sent, participants can either edit it or design their own GDD with the same required data.
 6. The delivered game MUST be the same one presented in the competition day.
+7. For any Question, you can ask us on https://abdelwahabadam.github.io/CodersCup_landing/#form-askus
 ---